kerrynordstrom/20-hash-table-with-bst/lab-kerry/README.md

 Space: O(nlogn)

-### k-Ary Methods
+### Hash Table Methods

-#### Find Node
+#### Set Node

-This method uses an in order traversing method which in the case of the above binary tree will produe a result of one node value found via the pattern of left to root to right.

-Example: If fourteen is the value to be found, it will follow `12, 11, 14` and then return `14`
+This method will set a key value pair to any available bucket, and in the case of a collision with an occupant of that bucket, will be assigned as either a left or right child after a comparison with that bucket's key.

 #### Big O

-Time: O(n)
+Time: O(1)
-Space: O(nlogn)
+Space: O(n)

-#### concatToString
+#### Get Node

-This method uses a pre order order traversing method which in the case of the above binary tree will produe as result, a string concatenating all nodes succeeding the root value passed as argument with a line break in between each value.

-Example: If eleven is the argument root node, the result will be `'11\n12\n13\n14\n15\n11'`

-        If fifteen is the argument root node, the result will be `'15\n11'`
+This method will get a key value pair from any available bucket based on its exact address provided by a hashed key.

 #### Big O

-Time: O(n)
+Time: O(1)
-Space: O(nlogn)
+Space: O(n)

-#### pushToArray
+#### Delete Node

-This method uses a post order order traversing method which in the case of the above binary tree will produe as result, an array which indexes all nodes succeeding the root value passed as argument.

-Example: If eleven is the argument root node, the result will be `[12, 14, 11, 15, 13, 11]`

-        If duplicateEleven is the argument root node, the result will be `[11]`
+This method will delete a key value pair from any bucket provided the hashed key is found within the array.

 #### Big O

-Time: O(n)
+Time: O(1)
-Space: O(nlogn)
+Space: O(n)

 ### Binary Search Tree Tests